kushtimusPrime/multimodal_learning/README.md

 ### To train the network using your data_blobs.
 Run the following code:

 <code>python3 main.py --mode 'train' --blobs_folder_path '../JIGSAWS/Suturing/blobs' --weights_save_path models</code>

-### Come up with your own command for evaluation.
-Look at the parameters that are required in main.py (lines 144-162) and see what needs to be filled in, and what parameters are used by default.

 The paper associated with this repository can be found at https://link.springer.com/article/10.1007/s11548-021-02343-y.
 The citation details are as follows.